craws/OpenAtlas/sphinx/source/admin/import.rst

 **The file:**

-* Take a look at the :download:`example.csv`
+* Take a look at the :download:`example.csv` or :download:`example_place_hierarchy.csv`
 * Make sure the extension is spelled correctly in lower case e.g. my_data.csv
-* In the first line should be the header names
+* In the first row should be the header names
-* Each following line is one data set.
+* Each following row is one data set.
 Values are separated by commas
-* Text can be enclosed in double quotes, especially if the contain commas
+* Text can be enclosed in double quotes (**"**), especially if the contain commas

 Projects
 --------